 Chronic fatigue syndrome remains a mystery among the medical community.
 It is a complicated disorder that has extreme tiredness as its main complaint.
+That's why coping with chronic fatigue syndrome is a bit tricky for some people.
 Exhaustion of this sort can be so debilitating that it causes one to be unable to fulfill his daily tasks – including dressing, bathing, and other basics.
 Sadly, this type of fatigue is not alleviated by getting additional rest.
 In fact, physical, mental, and emotional activity can make it more severe.
 Other symptoms include:

 One thing that is agreed upon is that if one is experiencing the symptoms of chronic fatigue syndrome, he or she is likely having a problem with the central nervous system.

 The central nervous system is vital to one’s health and wellbeing.
 It is comprised of the brain and the spinal cord and is protected by the vertebrae of the spine and the skull.
 In some instances, damage may occur and cause some of these vertebrae to move out of their original position.
 This can lead to pressure and stress being placed on soft tissue, blood vessels, and nerves.
 Particularly, if the top bone – the C1 or atlas – misaligns, the whole body may suffer, with overall health being affected.